lilywchen/lilywchen.github.io/_pages/about.md

 I recently graduated from MIT.
 I am fortunate to be advised by [Paul Liang (MIT)](https://pliang279.github.io/), [Jessy Li (UT Austin)](https://jessyli.com/), and [Byron Wallace (Northeastern)](https://www.byronwallace.com/).

 I am broadly interested in human-centered AI, multimodal AI, and AI for health.
 I also enjoy exploring signal processing and statistics.
-I have recently been working on:
-* Multi-document retrieval, synthesis, and reasoning of medical evidence for checking the factuality of medical claims made on social media
-* Grounding LLMs in the physical world with sensor data
+I have recently been working on grounding LLMs in the physical world with sensor data.

 In my free time, I enjoy coffee and tea ☕🍵, long walks, following the NBA, and photographing French Bulldogs 📸🐶.